Who We Are

 My name is Grace Johnson ( nee Moon) my mother is Evelyn Moon from Kingcome Inlet my father is Dennis Wilson of Scottish and Irish descent.
 I am married to Sandy Johnson .
 Presently I am a student North Island College taking the Aboriginal Leadership Course.
 I have been a Family Networker in the Comox community for about 3 years prior and received my certificate as a Community Mental Health worker at VIU before that.
 I look forward to being of service to our community.

-Board Member – Secretary
+Board Member – Member-at-Large

 Board Member – Member-At-Large